JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 # Making new colorschemes

-To make new color schemes, you can quickly build arrays of colors; refer the Colors.jl and ColorSchemes.jl documentation.
+To make new colorschemes, you can quickly build arrays of colors; refer the Colors.jl and ColorSchemes.jl documentation.

 Colors.jl provides a method to `range()` that accepts colorants: